Tharala Tar Mag!

-Tharala Tar Mag! is an Indian Marathi language soap opera airing on Star Pravah that premiered on 5 December 2022.
+Tharala Tar Mag! is an Indian Marathi language soap opera airing on Star Pravah that premiered from 5 December 2022.
 It is an official remake of Tamil TV series Roja.
 It is directed by Sachin Gokhale, Written by Ashwini Snehal Ramesh and produced by Aadesh Bandekar and Suchitra Bandekar under the banner of Soham Productions.

 Plot

 It follows an optimistic girl who was raised in an orphanage.
 She meets her biological father Raviraj, but they are unaware of each other's identities.
 Sayali alias Tanvi, is grown in orphanage and has a sweet, kind disposition.
 Arjun, humble despite his wealth, is a leading criminal lawyer.
 Sayali is looking for a lawyer to argue in a case related to Madhubhau, who was falsely accused and arrested for Vilas' murder which was done by Sakshi with Priya by her side.

 Arjun's family had planned his engagement with Priya (masquerading as "Fake Tanvi").
 But Arjun loathed love and marriage because of his traumatic past, including Sakshi's betrayal of Arjun's friend's death.
 In particular, he had no desire to marry Priya.
 So, Arjun agrees to take up Sayali's case on the condition that she would agree to one-year contract marriage with him.
 After she agrees, the two go to the temple on Arjun's engagement day.
 After registering the marriage, Arjun and Sayali reach the engagement venue, and Arjun announces his marriage to Sayali to his family, thereby stopping the engagement.
 Sayali goes to Arjun's house and they pretend to be husband and wife in front of the family.
 Meanwhile, Priya, Sakshi Shikhare, her father Mahipat and Raviraj's brother Nagraj plot against Sayali and Arjun to make them cease the Madhubhau case.In this process it is revealed that Nagraj had arranged for Mahipat to kill Raviraj, Pratima and Tanvi years ago in a fake accident.
 On the other hand Arjun and Sayali keep up their facade of a couple in love, but do not have feelings for each other.
 However, with time, Arjun discovers her good qualities and falls in love with her.
 The family starts admiring Sayali's qualities which are similar to Pratima, but then Sayali gets stabbed on Visarjan day as per the villains' plan.
 Arjun takes her to hospital and Pratima donates blood to her, unbeknownst to the family.
 Asmita and Priya create a trap for Arjun-Sayali by changing Sayali's reports claiming her pregnancy while shes's not.
 Sayali feels Pratima's presence during Laxmi Poojan.
 Sayali gets impressed by arjun when he brings Madhubhau on Padva.
 Sayali helps Arjun regain trust on marriage and love through her actions and he develops strong feelings for her which he can't express.